mstksg/backprop/renders/backprop-neural-test.md

 ---
 author:
 - Justin Le
-fontfamily: 'palatino,cmtt'
-geometry: margin=1in
-links-as-notes: true
 title: Neural networks with backprop library
 ---

 The *backprop* library performs back-propagation over a *hetereogeneous* system of relationships.
 It offers both an implicit ([ad]-like) and explicit graph building usage style.
-Let’s use it to build neural networks!
+Let's use it to build neural networks!

   [ad]: http://hackage.haskell.org/package/ad